Introduction

 Fourier transform

-will be exact: a Fourier-side computation that diagonalizes the spatial
+be exact.
+A Fourier-side computation that diagonalizes the spatial derivative will

 The Dirichlet problem on the upper half-plane is